 Demand for natural gas generally decreases during the spring and fall months and increases during the summer and winter months.
 However, cold winters, hot summers or severe weather events can significantly increase demand and price fluctuations, while seasonal anomalies, such as mild winters, mild summers or severe weather events, can sometimes lessen the impact of these fluctuations.
 In addition, certain natural gas end users, utilities and marketers utilize natural gas storage facilities and purchase some of their anticipated winter requirements during the spring, summer and fall, thereby smoothing demand for natural gas.
 This can also lessen seasonal demand fluctuations.
-These seasonal anomalies can increase demand for our services during the summer and winter months and decrease demand for our services during the spring and fall months.
+These seasonal anomalies can increase demand for our services during the spring and fall months.